FitzM/Node-Ts-Nodemon-Starter/README.md

 `npm start`

 - This actually runs `nodemon --exec ts-node src/index.ts` This transpiles the code and then nodemon watches the files for changes on save, if you save it will re-transpile and update your changes live.
 Think of "Hot Reload" although i'm pretty sure it's technically different.

+#### To just transpile the code from TS to JS and generated a .js in the dist directory

+`npx tsc src/index.ts`

+- tsc isn't actually installed directly, ts-node doesn't create a .js file in your directory.